theriggingatlas/atlas-matrix/docs/04_troubleshooting/common_issues.md

 ### 🟥 Issue: “UI opens but appears blank or distorted.”

-**Cause:** Qt version mismatch — Atlas Matrix uses PySide6 / Qt6, supported only in Maya 2025+.
+**Cause:** Qt version mismatch — Atlas Matrix uses Pyside2 / Qt5 and PySide6 / Qt6, supported only in Maya 2017+.

 ** ✅ Solution: **

-Make sure you are running Maya 2025 or newer.
+Make sure you are running Maya 2020 or newer.

-Remove any old PySide2-based custom scripts that override Qt6 imports.

 If necessary, delete your Maya preferences: `Documents/maya/<version>/prefs/`